jenny0741/final_project/README.md

  ## Data Visualization

  For the data visualization, the program Tableau was chosen.
- Visualization will present demographics data in relation to the diagnosis of the patient (having heart disease).
+Visualization will present demographics data in relation to the diagnosis of the patient (having heart disease or not).
 A separate storyboard will display medical data vs. the diagnosis of the patient.

 Visualization Link: